sethherr/soulheart/README.md

     heroku deploy -a NAME_OF_YOUR_APP_ON_HEROKU

-#### In a Rails app
+## In a Rails app

 Soulheart is a gem.
-Add it to your gemfile:
+It uses [hiredis](https://github.com/redis/hiredis) on Ruby MRI.
+Add these lines to your gemfile:

     gem 'soulheart'
+    gem 'hiredis', '~> 0.6.0' # Skip if using JRuby
+    gem 'redis', '>= 3.2.0', require: ['redis', 'redis/connection/hiredis'] # Skip if using JRuby

 And then put this in your routes.rb

     require 'soulheart/server'
-    mount Soulheart::Server => "/soulhearts"
+    mount Soulheart::Server => '/soulhearts'

 You can then access the server when your rails app is running.
 You can run the [Soulheart commands](https://sethherr.github.io/soulheart/commands/) from that directory.

-*note: On Heroku Soulheart uses `rackup` to start the server.
+*Hote: On Heroku Soulheart uses `rackup` to start the server.
 Because of this, there's a `config.ru`, a `Gemfile.lock` and a `app.json`&mdash;to make it (and any forks of it) directly deployable.
 These files aren't in the Gem.*

 ##### Setting redis url